MICHEL MARTIN, HOST:

 RICARDO BACA: Thank you.

-MARTIN: Also joining us is Sarah Swick (ph).
-She covers the economy and politics for Michigan radio and she's with us from WDET in Detroit.
+MARTIN: Also joining us is Sarah Cwiek.
+She covers the economy and politics for Michigan Radio and she's with us from WDET in Detroit.
 Sarah, welcome to you as well.

 MARTIN: So Ricardo, let me start with you.
 There's a case getting a lot of attention about a man who was fired from Dish Network for testing positive for having traces of marijuana in his system during a random drug test.
 And I understand he had told them that he was using marijuana for medical purposes.
 Could you tell us a little bit more about it and why this case is getting so much attention?